Klaurx/Russian_SCADA_ASTUE-RTU-custom_protocol-dump/reversing/notes/obmen.md

 ReadByteFromPort is a virtual method, implemented differently for each transport.
 For ctcpqnx it calls recv() on the TCP socket with a select() timeout.
 For csercom it reads directly from the serial port file descriptor.
+For ctnc it reads from the AX.25 frame buffer.

+The atom_tx sentinel at [+0x97b8] is set to 0xABCD after a successful byte read, mirroring the atom_rx pattern and allowing TestProc to verify that both receive and transmit activity is occurring.

 ### Step 6: Frame Accumulation